 Types of filters depending upon the Media

-1) Hydraulic Filter: Hydraulic filters are very useful for removing solid contamination from lube and fuel oil systems of marine machinery.
-Without filters in the lube or fuel oil system, the machinery internal parts, bearings, piston, rings, liners etc. can get damaged, which will result in inefficient working of the machinery.
+1) Hydraulic Filter: Hydraulic filters are handy for removing solid contamination from lube and fuel oil systems of marine machinery.
+Without filters in the lube or fuel oil system, the internal machinery parts, bearings, piston, rings, liners, etc. can get damaged, which will result in the inefficient working of the machinery.
 Different applications of hydraulic filters are:

 b) Magnetic filter: This normally consists of filter elements which are magnetic in nature and which help in catching fine metal or ferrous particles that run in the system.
 These elements are surrounded by a basket screen which also acts as a filter and simplifies the cleaning of the filter.
 Magnetic filters are used in lube oil system.

-d) Centrifugal filter: As the name suggests, these filters work on the principal of centrifugal force removing high density fluids and impurity from the oil.
+d) Centrifugal filter: As the name suggests, these filters work on the principle of centrifugal force removing high-density fluids and impurity from the oil.
 It is normally used for lube oil systems.
 Most of the Auxiliary engines have attached centrifugal filters.

-e) Manual clean filter: In manual filter, there is a handle with a shaft which is connected inside to a filter.
-When the pressure difference increases, the filter unit is bypassed and the filter is cleaned manually with the help of a lever.
+e) Manual clean filter: In the manual filter, there is a handle with a shaft which is connected inside to a filter.
+When the pressure difference increases, the filter unit is bypassed, and the filter is cleaned manually with the help of a lever.

 c) Bilge line filter: All the bilge well suctions are provided with a strainer as the well contains the maximum solid contamination.
 The filter may have a bucket screen or a plate screen to trap solid impurities like rags etc.

-d) Fresh water system filter: All the fresh water systems such as drinking water system, sanitary water system, boiler feed water system etc. are incorporated with a line filter in the suction side of the pump.
+d) Fresh water system filter: All the freshwater systems such as drinking water system, sanitary water system, boiler feed water system etc. are incorporated with a line filter on the suction side of the pump.